geoffoliver/personal-homepage/README.md

 - Posts
 - Media (Photos and Videos)
 - Comments
-- Albums
 - Privacy
 - Sharing
 - RSS+JSON Feeds

 # Why the hell am I doing this?

 The goal with this was to make something as simple as possible that could mimic, to a certain extent, what people like about using social networks, which is (I think):

 - They can see all the stuff their friends post in one place
 - They can leave comments on that stuff
 - They can share that stuff on their own profile.

 No doubt people enjoy the free aspect of the social networks, but who knows.
 I think there's at least some people out there willing to pay $5/month to setup and run their own website, and maybe this will be useful for them.
 Also, I wanted a way for people to be able to take their data from the existing social networks and do something with it other than leave it in sitting in a zip file.

 # Supported Data Import Sources